aminosbh/basic-sqlite-project/README.md

 This project is a basic C [SQLite][] project that uses [CMake][] as a build system.

+It could be used as a base for any CMake/SQLite project.
+Just fork it, clone it and execute the `rename_project.sh` script.
+You will be prompted to enter the new project name, the new executable name and the new git repository, but you can keep the autodetected values.
+Finally, just commit and push the result to your repository.

 ## Overview

 This project demonstrates the usage of the SQLite C library.
 It, first, tries